This week inHusker history

 The week of Oct.
 27 through Nov.
-2, looking back in stretches of years divisible by five:
+2, looking back in five-year intervals

 1893: A Lincoln newspaper blames biased officiating as Nebraska must settle for a 10-10 tie with Baker.

 1898: Nebraska's game with Grinnell is canceled in a dispute over the choice of officials.

 1903: The Cornhuskers give up their first points of the season in their sixth game, a 17-6 win at Iowa.